Lifelong learning credit

 It is not possible to receive more lifelong learning credit than the amount you have to pay for tuition fees.

-When your entitlement to lifelong learning credit ends, you start paying back on January 1st of the following year.
+When your entitlement to lifelong learning credit ends, you start paying back per the following year.
+The moment when you are de-registered determines the exact time when you start paying back.
+If you are de-registered between 1 January and 31 August, you start paying back on 1 January.
+If you de-register later in the year, repayment starts 4 months after de-registration.
 You will then have 15 years to pay back the loan with interest.
 The monthly instalment you have to pay depends on your income.